-- a) Table 1 requirements do not apply to toilets opening only into the core learning space and used only by occupants of the core learning space. - b) In any wall between a classroom and a public restroom, no plumbing shall be rigidly attached to the classroom wall framing.
-The wall assembly shall not contain large penetrations such as for restroom supply dispensers or disposals and shall not support rigidly attached electric hand dryer devices.
-Sound rating of hand dryer devices shall be clearly documented. - c) The isolation between core learning spaces and mechanical equipment rooms shall have a STC rating of 60 or greater
+- i.
+Operable partitions shall have same minimum STC rating as the wall they replace. - ii.
+Table 1 requirements do not apply to toilets opening only into the receiving space and used only by occupants of the receiving space. - iii.
+In any wall between a Core Learning Space, Ancillary Learning Space, ICWS, SER and a public restroom, no plumbing shall be rigidly attached to the classroom wall framing.
+The wall assembly shall not contain large penetrations such as for restroom supply dispensers or disposals and shall not support rigidly attached electric hand dryer devices. - iv.
+For staircases that are active during Core Learning Space, Ancillary Learning Space, ICWS, SER use, the minimum STC rating shall be increased to 50. - v.
+The isolation between mechanical equipment rooms and Core Learning Spaces, Ancillary Learning Spaces, ICWs or SERs shall have a STC rating of 60 or greater unless it is shown that the sound level in the mechanical equipment room combined with a lower STC rating can achieve the required background noise level from building services in the core learning space.
+In